NetFabric/NetFabric.Hyperlinq/README.md

 - Operations that use `ICollection<>.CopyTo()`, `ICollection<>.Contains()`, or `IList<>.IndexOf()` will box enumerables that are value-types.
 - `ToList()`, when applied to collections that implement `IReadOnlyCollection<>` but not `ICollection<>`, allocates an instance of an helper class so that `ICollection<>.CopyTo()` can be used.
 - `ToArray()` and `ToList()` allocate their results on the heap.
 You can use the `ToArray()` overload that take an buffer pool as parameter so that its result is not managed by the garbage collector.

+## Benchmarks

+The repository contains a [benchmarks project](https://github.com/NetFabric/NetFabric.Hyperlinq/tree/main/NetFabric.Hyperlinq.Benchmarks) based on [BenchmarkDotNet](https://benchmarkdotnet.org) that compares `NetFabric.Hyperlinq` to `System.Linq` for many of the supported operations and its combinations.

+The results can be found in the [benchmarks folder](https://github.com/NetFabric/NetFabric.Hyperlinq//Benchmarks).

 ## Usage